American Journal of Sociology

-The American Journal of Sociology is a peer-reviewed bi-monthly academic journal that publishes original research and book reviews in the field of sociology and related social sciences.
-It was founded in 1895 as the first journal in its discipline.
-It is along with American Sociological Review considered one of the top journals in sociology.
+The American Journal of Sociology (abbreviated AJS) is a bimonthly peer-reviewed academic journal that publishes original research and book reviews in the field of sociology and related social sciences.
+It was founded in 1895 as the first US journal in its discipline.
+Along with the American Sociological Review, it is considered one of the top journals in the academic field of sociology.
 The current editor is John Levi Martin.
 For its entire history, the journal has been housed at the University of Chicago and published by the University of Chicago Press.

 History

-For its first thirty years, the American Sociological Society (now the American Sociological Association) was largely dominated by the sociology department of the University of Chicago, and the quasi-official journal of the association was Chicago's American Journal of Sociology.
+For its first thirty years, the American Sociological Society (now the American Sociological Association) was largely dominated by the Department of Sociology at the University of Chicago, and the quasi-official journal of the association was the American Journal of Sociology.

-The first issue of the AJS was published in July 1895.
+The first issue of the American Journal of Sociology was published in July 1895.
 In the first 25 years of the journal, the most prominent subjects were social theory and social psychology.
 In the 1920s, statistical work became increasingly prominent in the journal.
-Over the period 1920–1944, the journal's most prominent subject matters were social theory, social psychology, human ecology and institutional theory.
+Over the period 1920–1944, the journal's most prominent subject matters were social theory, social psychology, human ecology, and institutional theory.

-In 1935, the executive committee of the American Sociological Society voted 5 to 4 against disestablishing the American Journal of Sociology as the official journal of society, but the measure was passed on for consideration of the general membership, which voted 2 to 1 to establish a new journal independent of Chicago: the American Sociological Review.
+In 1935, the executive committee of the American Sociological Society voted 5 to 4 against disestablishing the American Journal of Sociology as the official journal of society, but the measure was passed on for consideration of the general membership, which voted 2 to 1 to establish a new journal independent of the University of Chicago: the American Sociological Review.